Updated: 7/25/23 | July 25th, 2023

 While many credit cards offer insurance on things you buy with those cards (like flights and hotels), their service and coverage is very limited.

-For example, if you used the Chase Sapphire Reserve, they will reimburse up to $10,000 per trip (for nonrefundable expenses like passenger fares, tours, and hotels) if it’s canceled or cut short by sickness, severe weather, or certain other situations.
+For example, if you used the Chase Sapphire Reserve, they will reimburse up to $10,000 per person and $20,000 per trip (for nonrefundable expenses like passenger fares, tours, and hotels) if it’s cancelled or cut short by sickness, severe weather, or certain other situations.
 They’ll also cover up to $3,000 for checked or carry-on luggage that is damaged or lost by the carrier, and they’ll cover up to $500 for delayed flights over 6 hours (for things like lodging and meals).
 If you are injured or become sick during a trip far from home that results in an emergency evacuation, you can be covered for medical services and transportation up to $100,000.

 But most cards will not pay out if you get sick while on the road.
-The less premium Chase Sapphire Preferred card has the same delay and cancellation reimbursements (however, they kick in after 12 hours and not 6 hours) as well as coverage for lost or damaged luggage but there’s no reimbursement for medical treatment or an emergency.
+The less-premium Chase Sapphire Preferred card has the same delay and cancellation reimbursements (however, they kick in after 12 hours, not 6 hours) as well as coverage for lost or damaged luggage but there’s no reimbursement for medical treatment or an emergency.

 Not everyone has premium credit cards and, even then, most are stingy about paying out medical claims.
 (Also, premium cards are really only available in the US.)